tecnico-distsys/CXX-SAYF/README.md

 ## Getting Started

 The overall system is composed of multiple servers and clients.
-The main server is _depot_ that is aided by _sentry_.
+The main server is _depot_.
 The clients are _seeker_ and _feeder_.

-See the project statement for a full description of the domain and the system.
+See the [project statement](https://github.com/tecnico-distsys/SAYF/tree/EE) for a full description of the domain and the system.